iMontouch/zmk-config/README.md

 # Welcome to My ZMK Corne Layout

 Hey there!
 This is the ZMK configuration for my daily driver Corne keyboard layout.
 It's a compact 42-key split keyboard (21 keys per side, 6x3 for fingers and 3 for thumb) that I've customized to fit my needs.
+This is a German (DE) layout, featuring umlauts and specific keys like DE_Y instead of the original.

 ## Features